gruns/blagoblag/content/blog/2015/apr/13/introduction-to-fuzzing-in-python-with-afl.rst

         pass

 Pretty simple.
-The ``afl.init()`` line is a thing for performance, you should put that line after all your imports and setup, before before you do anything with ``sys.stdin``.
+The ``afl.init()`` line is a thing for performance, you should put that line after all your imports and setup, before you do anything with ``sys.stdin``.
 You need to make sure that you catch any exception which your code could throw, in ``decode_rfc6979_signature`` the only exception that it's documented as raising is ``ValueError``, so anything else that's raised